samlrun/CE_394R_Project/README.md

 This article is constructed with Bookdown.

-The dataset files and R scripts used to conduct analysis are contained in the folder titled "Correlation_Model".
+The dataset files and R scripts used to conduct analysis are not contained in this github repository.
 These include sensitive crash data provided by UDOT.